amarnathreddy0201/amarnathreddy0201/README.md

         return False
 ```

+### 111) Worst case in Computer vision

+The worst condition in computer vision occurs when the visual input is unclear or degraded — meaning the image doesn’t have enough information for the model to recognize objects correctly.
+Examples include low lighting, where features become too dark to detect; motion blur, where moving objects appear smeared; occlusion, when objects are partially hidden; and bad weather like fog or rain, which reduces visibility.

+These conditions distort or hide important visual details such as edges and textures, leading to poor model accuracy.
+To handle this, we use techniques like data augmentation, domain adaptation, or sensor fusion to make models more robust.

 ### 🎯 Name few libraries in python for Data analysis and Scientific computation:

 	- Python has a rich ecosystem of libraries for data analysis and scientific computation.
 Some of the most important ones include: